Technologicat/unpythonic/doc/features.md

 ### Batteries for network programming

+*Added in v0.14.2.*

+While all other pure-Python features of `unpythonic` are placed in the main `unpythonic` package, the network-related features are in the subpackage `unpythonic.net`.

 - `unpythonic.net.msg`: A simplistic message protocol for sending message data over a stream-based transport, such as TCP.
 - `unpythonic.net.ptyproxy`: Proxy between a Linux [PTY](https://en.wikipedia.org/wiki/Pseudoterminal) and a network socket.
 Useful for serving terminal utilities over the network.
 The selling point is this doesn't use `pty.spawn`, so it can be used for proxying also Python libraries that expect to run in a terminal.
 - `unpythonic.net.util`: Miscellaneous small utilities.